chrisbetze/toy-Chord/README.md

 # toy-chord
-Distributed Peer-to-Peer system created based on Chord protocol
+Distributed Peer-to-Peer system created with Flask and based on Chord protocol